 The Housing Development Fund was established in terms of the Housing Act, (Act No. 107 of 1997).
-Loans from National and Provincial Government, used to finance housing selling schemes undertaken by the Municipality, were extinguished on 1 April 1998 and transferred to the Housing Development Fund.
-Housing selling schemes, both completed and in progress, as at 1 April 1998, were also transferred to the Housing Development Fund.
-In terms of the Housing Act, all proceeds from housing developments, which include rental income and sale of houses, must be paid into the Housing Development Fund.
-Monies standing to the credit of the Housing Development Fund can be used only to finance housing developments within the municipal area subject to the approval of the Provincial MEC responsible for housing.
+Loans from National an Government, used to finance housing selling schemes undertaken by the Municipality, were extinguished on 1 April 1998 and tr the Housing Development Fund.
+Housing selling schemes, both completed and in progress, as at 1 April 1998, were also transf Housing Development Fund.
+In terms of the Housing Act, all proceeds from housing developments, which include rental income houses, must be paid into the Housing Development Fund.
+Monies standing to the credit of the Housing Development Fund can to finance housing developments within the municipal area subject to the approval of the Provincial MEC responsible for housing.